syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ## Text mapping

-Text from the data source can be mapped to data label using `name` property.
+Text from the data source can be mapped using the `name` property in the data label.

 {% if page.publishingplatform == "typescript" %}